scobru/shogun-scan/README.md

 A: Shogun provides key backup mechanisms in shogun-core.
 User data is synchronized across peers, but it's important to maintain proper key management for user security.

 **Q: Can I use Shogun with other blockchains besides Ethereum?**
-A: While the core focus is on Ethereum, Shogun's architecture allows for integration with other blockchains.
-Some components already support alternative chains.
+A: For now the core is focused on Ethereum and L2s, but the ecosystem is designed to be modular and compatible with other chains in the future.

 **Q: How do I deploy a Shogun application?**
 A: Shogun applications can be deployed like regular web applications.
 For optimal performance, we recommend also deploying a shogun-relay instance.